Gaylen Ross (as Alexis Dubin) - Betsy

 As a horror movie connoisseur, I can admittingly say that the slasher sub-genre is my absolute favorite.
 Watching stupid characters get massacred by a much more interesting villain brings a lot of fun to my viewing experience.
 After watching many slasher films and still catching up on some as well, my slasher experience has raised a few rhetorical questions I continue to ask myself:

-a) How come Norman Bates' decrepit mother looks a lot better than 42-year-old Brigitte Nielsen?
+a) How come Norman Bates' corpse mother looks a lot better than 42-year-old Brigitte Nielsen?

 b) Why does the town of Haddonfield continue to stock their stores with that blank William Shatner mask when the only person buying them is resident killer Michael Myers?